karivera2194/Zooniverse_manuscript/README.md

 # Optimizing community science in ecology: a case study on Zooniverse’s ‘Chicago Wildlife Watch’
-*Kimberly Rivera^1^ (Orcid; kimberly.rivera22194@gmail.com; 2001 N. Clark St. Chicago, IL 60614), Mason Fidino1, Elizabeth W. Lehrer1, Holly R. Torsey2, and Seth B. Magle1
+*Kimberly Rivera1 (Orcid; kimberly.rivera22194@gmail.com; 2001 N. Clark St. Chicago, IL 60614), Mason Fidino1, Elizabeth W. Lehrer1, Holly R. Torsey2, and Seth B. Magle1

-1Department of Conservation and Science, Lincoln Park Zoo, Chicago, IL, USA 2Community Scientist, Zooniverse, c/o Department of Conservation and Science, Lincoln Park Zoo, Chicago, IL, USA
+1 Department of Conservation and Science, Lincoln Park Zoo, Chicago, IL, USA 2 Community Scientist, Zooniverse, c/o Department of Conservation and Science, Lincoln Park Zoo, Chicago, IL, USA

 ### 'Zooniverse_class.mod.git.R'
 This script loads in cleaned data and formats it for a binomial generalized linear model with a logit link.
 It also has code to plot variation in user accuracy for two retirement rules.